 License Agreements’ Optimization

-ABG Intellectual Property’s Legal Department renders the “LICENSE AGREEMENTS’ OPTIMIZATION" service.
+For companies having a portfolio of license agreements, ABG Intellectual Property’s Legal Department offers the “LICENSE AGREEMENTS’ OPTIMIZATION” service including:

 a) The review of license agreements on trade secrets and intellectual property rights entered into between the company and third parties.
 This review includes the identification of clauses that imply legal risks or significantly impair the balance of benefits.